thecodeofdaniel/thecodeofdaniel.github.io/content/projects/inspecting-traffic-between-azure-vms/index.md

 tags = ["VMs", "ICMP", "Firewall", "SSH", "DHCP"]
 +++

-In this lab, I observe different kinds of network traffic to and from Azure virtual machines with Wireshark as well as experiment with network security groups.
+In this lab, we’ll explore the network traffic exchanged between Azure Virtual Machines (VMs) using Wireshark, a powerful protocol analyzer.
+Through hands-on experimentation, we’ll observe how various network protocols such as ICMP, SSH, and DHCP operate in a cloud environment.
+Additionally, we’ll delve into configuring Azure Network Security Groups (NSGs) to control and secure traffic flow between VMs.
+This lab offers a practical way to understand network communication and security measures in Azure

 ## Before We Get Started